-Led by companies like Netflix and Spotify and accelerated by shifting consumer preference, the Consumer Subscription Software (Consumer SaaS) market is in the midst of an exciting period of growth that, per GP Bullhound, could see the average US consumer spending upwards of $100/year on digital subscription services by 2022 (up from around $10/year today).
+Led by companies like Netflix and Spotify and accelerated by shifting consumer preference, the Consumer Subscription Software (CSS) market is in the midst of an exciting period of growth that, per GP Bullhound, could see the average US consumer spending upwards of $100/year on digital subscription services by 2022 (up from around $10/year today).

-With global distribution platforms, converging consumer tastes, more efficient business models, and emerging technologies breaking down many of the geographic barriers to building passionate communities, Consumer SaaS companies are being launched and scaled around the globe in nearly every consumer vertical imaginable.
+With global distribution platforms, converging consumer tastes, more efficient business models, and emerging technologies breaking down many of the geographic barriers to building passionate communities, Consumer Subscription companies are being launched and scaled around the globe in nearly every consumer vertical imaginable.
 Again, from GP Bullhound:

 Many companies in the segment have leveraged these factors to make serious progress without an over-reliance on external capital while those looking to use investment to fuel growth have found a very willing market.
 Within our portfolio, we've seen both capital strategies work well.

-And while concerns about consumer retention and long term sustainability persist thanks, in part, to the same potential for shifting consumer needs that opened up the market in the first place, it is clear that a large number of new brands based around the Consumer SaaS model have real potential to become long term "franchises" that finally make the leap from single product companies to businesses offering a broader range of services and experiences to customers — either by going mass market and reaching a wider swath of consumers or by driving a larger share of wallet from their core userbase.
+And while concerns about consumer retention and long term sustainability persist thanks, in part, to the same potential for shifting consumer needs that opened up the market in the first place, it is clear that a large number of new brands based around the Consumer Subscription model have real potential to become long term "franchises" that finally make the leap from single product companies to businesses offering a broader range of services and experiences to customers — either by going mass market and reaching a wider swath of consumers or by driving a larger share of wallet from their core user base.

 As the market and business model continue trending towards maturity, it is inevitable we will see the capital stack mature alongside it — moving beyond large VC rounds focused on winning early market opportunities to systematic strategies where alpha is driven by operational excellence and global scale.